Skip to main content

 specifies the JNDI name of the JDBC datasource to be used for database

-connection management, which is "java:jboss/datasources/ExampleDS"
+connection management, which is "java:jboss/datasources/ExampleDS" by default

 in WildFly for an H2 database.
 The configuration for JNDI name is usually